danprince/learn-react/pages/ex1.md

 );
 {% endhighlight %}

 We use the `React.createElement` method to describe HTML within our Javascript files.
-At the moment, all we need to know is that the first argument (`'h1'`) is the element or _component_ you want to render and the third argument is the text we want to display inside.
+At the moment, all we need to know is that the first argument (`'h1'`) is the element or _component_ you want to render and the third argument is the stuff we want to display inside.
+Don't worry about the second argument for now.

-Once we've defined a React component, we actually have to use it somewhere if we want it to show up.
+Once we've defined a React component, __we actually have to use it somewhere if we want it to show up__.
 Below your greeting component, add the following code.

 {% highlight javascript %}
 window.addEventListener('load', function() {